apalmer37/Crypto_Tracker_Project/README.md

 Usage Tips:
 1. Keep up with current crypto prices by viewing left column.
-2. Get the hottest news on crpto from the r/Cryptocurrency subreddit.
+2. Get the hottest news on crypto from the r/Cryptocurrency subreddit.
 3. Access recent searched posts in footer.
 _____________________________________________________________________________________________________________________